KashBlack/global-inequality-sql/README.md

 A SQL portfolio project demonstrating database design and complex query techniques using realistic sample data modeled after World Bank development indicators.

-## What This Is
+## Motivation and overview

 I wanted to practice SQL for data analysis work, so I built a normalized database and wrote 15 increasingly complex queries.
-The data is synthetic (I generated it with realistic distributions by region and income level), but the SQL techniques are real and applicable to actual World Bank data.
+The data is synthetic (I generated it with realistic distributions by region and income level), but the SQL techniques are applicable to actual World Bank data.
+The aim is to apply complex SQL techniques and draw proxy insights from modelled data.

-Think of this as a SQL skills demonstration rather than an economics project.
-The queries themselves are what matter here.

 ## What I Learned